DominikBatic/EndoViT/README.md

 - Where ```Verb``` is the action performed using a surgical ```Instrument``` on a ```Target``` anatomical structure.

 - We build our code upon the [Rendezvous (RDV)](https://github.com/CAMMA-public/rendezvous/tree/main) model, designed specifically for the task.
-The task itself is described in more details in RDV repository.
+The task itself is described in more detail in RDV repository.
 - In the end, we haven't successfully integrated ViT into RDV.
 Therefore, we test using a simple model consisting of a feature extraction backbone (either ResNet50 or ViT) and a single linear layer.

 **13) Download CholetT45 dataset (150 GB)**